Istephensondev/Budget-Tracker-Challenge/README.md

 ## Usage

-Run node start in the terminal.
+Run npm start in the terminal.

 ## Questions